Amazon Q vs DevOps Chaos — Can This AI Fix AWS Faster Than You?

 What You Should Know Before You Try It

-- 🛠️ And if you live in Terraform or write everything as code — Q really shines in the CLI or your IDE.
+- 🛠️ And if you live in Terraform, or write everything as code, Q really shines in the CLI or your IDE.

 Final Thoughts

-So… why not give it a shot?
+So give it a shot.

 Thank you for reading!
 Don’t forget to check out the video version for additional insights and visuals.